tucats/apitest/README.md

 | parameters | array | If present, an array of "key":"value" objects which are added as parameters |
 | headers | key:array | If present, an array of key values with an array of string values used as headers |

+If the `endpoint` starts with a "/" character, the scheme, host, and port are looked up in the dictionary using the keys "SCHEME", "HOST", and "PORT".
+If the "PORT" dictionary item does not exist, then no port is added to the URL and the default for the scheme is assumed.
+If the "HOST" key is not found in the dictionary, the name of the local machine is assumed.
+If there is no "SCHEME" key in the dictionary, "https" is the assumed scheme.

+You can prevent the use of defaults by not having th endpoint start with a slash character;
+either specify your own dictionary substitution values or hardcode them into the test as appropriate.
+If your URL requires a username or username:password in the URL, then you must encode them yourself, either as literals in the test or as dictionary items.

 ### response object

 The `response` object indicates the required status value for the result of the HTTP call,